 Management of the ETIM Standard

-In addition to ongoing standardisation work and providing practical support to ETIM-UK members in 2019 David’s role will encompass
+In addition to ongoing standardisation work and providing practical support to ETIM-UK members in 2019 we will

 - continued governance and standardisation of the ETIM Classification Model